 Roads may contribute to forest fragmentation when their placement divides large landscapes into smaller patches and interior forest habitat is converted into edge habitat.
-As road density increases, the populations of some species may become isolated (Chapter TERRA-3).
+As road density increases, the populations of some species may become isolated (chapter 3).
 Roads located along the periphery of a landscape have the least influence on the resulting pattern (Trani 1996).
 The influence of roads on habitat fragmentation varies with road width and degree of permanence.
 A six-lane interstate highway has a greater effect on landscape pattern than does a 20-foot forest road.
-Some roads, such as unimproved dirt roads, may be temporary, while others are paved and quite permanent.
+Some roads, such as unimproved dirt roads, may be temporary, while others are paved and permanent.

-4.6.3 Influence of landscape fragmentation upon terrestrial species

-Harris (1988) cited fragmentation as the most serious threat to biological diversity in the nation.
+Influence of landscape fragmentation upon terrestrial species- Harris (1988) cited fragmentation as the most serious threat to biological diversity in the Nation.
 Area-sensitive species requiring large tracts of habitat may decline or be extirpated locally.
 The movement of species between patches may be inhibited.
 Population persistence may be linked to the number, size, and degree of isolation of forest patches (Robbins and others 1989).

-The influence of fragmentation on the landscape can be associated with three related factors: patchiness, edge, and connectivity.
+Influence of landscape fragmentation upon terrestrial species- The influence of fragmentation on the landscape can be associated with three related factors: (1) patchiness, (2) edge, and (3) connectivity.

-Patchiness.
-Changes in patch size have been recognized as a major component of fragmentation.
-Species richness may decline as patch area is reduced (Ambuel and Temple 1983; Lynch and Whigham 1984; Askins and others 1990).
+Influence of landscape fragmentation upon terrestrial species: patchiness-Changes in patch size have been recognized as a major component of fragmentation.
+Species richness may decline as patch area is reduced (Ambuel and Temple 1983, Askins and others 1990, Lynch and Whigham 1984).
 Small remnant patches of forest surrounded by open areas constitute unfavorable habitat for many species; these remnants also have increased susceptibility to windthrow disturbance and other processes.
 Robinson and Wilcove (1994) suggested that fragmented landscapes become population sinks that are only sustained by immigration from nearby forest tracts that are large enough to produce a surplus of individuals.

 Matthiae and Stearns (1981) found that the density of red squirrel, gray squirrel, raccoon, and red fox increased with habitat patch size.
 Fahrig and Merriam (1985) also reported that certain mammals were more common in large forest tracts than in smaller, isolated patches.
-Populations of white-footed mice and chipmunks in small forest patches declined to a point that local extirpations occurred.
+Populations of whitefooted mice and chipmunks in small forest patches declined to a point that local extirpations occurred.

 Rosenberg and Raphael (1986) reported that gray foxes, ringtail cats, and northern flying squirrels were sensitive to forest fragmentation.
 Picton (1979) found that the presence of large mammals was correlated with the size of the mountain ranges where each species occurs.
 Mammal population can increase when minimum habitat size requirements are met.
-The insularity of populations increase with continued landscape fragmentation while larger, undeveloped areas protected these species from extinction.
+The insularity of populations increases with continued landscape fragmentation while larger, undeveloped areas protected these species from extinction.

 Roads may or may not act as barriers to the movement of species between habitat patches.
-Extensive networks of roads have negative impacts on black bears, white-tailed deer, and Florida panthers (Chapter TERRA-3).
+Extensive networks of roads have negative impacts on black bears, white-tailed deer, and Florida panthers (chapter 3).
 These negative impacts stem from loss of habitat, increased hunter accessibility, and vehicular mortality.

 Long-term population declines have been observed for neotropical migrants inhabiting small forest patches.
 Breeding bird censuses for isolated forest patches indicate general reductions in abundance and diversity of species over the past several years (Lynch and Whitcomb 1977).
 Critical information for the conservation of bird species includes understanding of the relationship between reproductive success and habitat size and quality.
-The dependence of many breeding songbirds on large blocks of forest is well established (Whitcomb and others 1981, Robbins and others 1989).
+The dependence of many breeding songbirds on large blocks of forest is well established (Robbins and others 1989, Whitcomb and others 1981).